VolkerH/Lattice_Lightsheet_Deskew_Deconv/README.md

 * [`flowdec`](https://github.com/hammerlab/flowdec) by Eric Czech .
 This is the default library used for deconvolution, based on tensorflow.
 * [`gputools`](https://github.com/maweigert/gputools) by Martin Weigert  for affine transformations and optionally also for OpenCL-based deconvolution (experimental).

+Sample image used on this page courtesy of Felix Kraus and David Potter (Monash University).
 ## License

 This library was written by Volker Hilsenstein at Monash Micro Imaging.